 The Society has had many famous artists among its members.
 Dame Laura Knight, the first woman Royal Academician for over 160 years, was elected President of the S.W.A in 1932.
 The world-famous illustrator Mabel Lucy Atwell was a member.
 Current members include Daphne Todd OBE, the first woman President of the Royal Portrait Society; well-known portraitist June Mendoza OBE; the late Suzanne Lucas, Past President of both the Society of Botanical Artists and the Royal Miniature Society, who in 1980 was elected as the first woman president of a Royal Society; and Philomena Davis, elected first woman President of the Royal Society of British Sculptors in 1990.
 The current President is Sue Jelley.

 Many S.W.A members are also members of other well-established societies such as the Royal Society of British Artists, the Royal Institute of Painters in Watercolour, the Pastel Society and the Society of Equestrian Artists.
 More recently, the Society has taken steps to preserve its heritage.
 The Victoria and Albert Museum's Archive of Art and Design has custody of the archives, which give great insight into the fortunes and struggles of the Society and will be preserved for future generations.
-The Society of Women Artists Exhibitors 1855 to 1996, already in reprint, is a four-volume dictionary of all the exhibitors collated from old catalogues.
+The Society of Women Artists Exhibitors 1855 to 1996, is a four-volume dictionary of all the exhibitors collated from old catalogues.
 Only the Royal Academy and the Scottish Royal Academy produce such records.